Muawiya-contact/leetcode-solutions-by-codingmoves/README.md

 # 🚀 LeetCode Solutions by Muawiya (@Coding_Moves)

 Welcome to my **LeetCode Solutions Repository**!
-Here I solve and organize coding problems from [LeetCode](https://leetcode.com/u/Moavia_Amir/) in Python (and more languages coming soon).
-My goal is to become a world-class programmer and AI engineer — and this repo is one of the steps on that journey 💪
+Here you'll find structured, high-quality solutions to problems from [LeetCode](https://leetcode.com/u/Moavia_Amir/), written primarily in Python (with more languages to come!).
+This repo is part of my journey to becoming a top-tier programmer and AI engineer 💪

 ---

 ## 📌 Repository Highlights

-- ✅ Daily uploaded solutions
+- ✅ Daily solution uploads
 - 🧠 Categorized by difficulty: Easy, Medium, Hard
-- 🧪 Well-commented and clean code
+- 💬 Well-commented, clean, and beginner-friendly code
-- 📊 Consistent LeetCode practice for Data Structures & Algorithms mastery
+- 📊 Consistent LeetCode practice focusing on DSA mastery
-- 📚 Learning log and progress tracking
+- 📈 Real-world preparation with clarity, patterns, and learning mindset

 ---

-## 📂 Structure
+## 📂 Folder Structure

 ```bash
 LeetCode-Solutions/